duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs erc721_arbitrum_evt_Approval_doc %}

-The `erc721_arbitrum.evt_Approval` table contains Approval events for ERC721 tokens on the arbitrum blockchain.
+The `erc721_arbitrum.evt_Approval` table contains Approval events for ERC721 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash